JoshuaOyewole/endsqr-fe-test/README.md

-# Lendsqr Admin Dashboard
+# Background

-This project was created using React, Typescript and SASS by Joshua Oyewole

-In the project directory, you can run:

-### `npm start`

-### DESCRIPTION
-This is an interactive admin dashboard template to handle Lendsqr users information.
-It enables the admin to filter through lists of users.

-##GENERAL USAGE
+At Lendsqr, many of our lenders use web apps to reach over half a million customers.

+The interactive admin dashboard was created to help Lendsqr Admins to effectively manage users account.
+Ranging from activating a user account, blacklisting a user, and also filter through lists of users giving way for a well presented datas of each user.

-###LOGGING IN
+### LOGGING IN
-Log into the app using the following credentials ---- admin@admin.com You can use any password of your choice.
+Log into the app using the following credentials

+Email: admin@admin.com
+Password: admin

 PLEASE NOTE: Password must not be left blank.

 ### TABLE